Nov 19, 2023

 PrestaShop vs WooCommerce: What’s the Best Platform for eCommerce Beginners?

-If you’re new to eCommerce hosting, setting up an online store can seem daunting.
+If you’re new to eCommerce website hosting, setting up an online store can seem daunting.
 However, picking the right platform can alleviate those worries.
 Armed with the right features, creating and operating an online store will be a lot easier than you might imagine.

 WooCommerce and PrestaShop, for example, are two of our favorite platforms for those who are new to online sales.
 In this article, we’ll compare PrestaShop vs WooCommerce, focusing on the following criteria: